MirageNet/Mirage/doc/docs/general/getting-started.md

 -   Call `ServerObjectManager.Spawn()` for created game objects

 ## Spawn positions for players
--   Add a new game object and place it at player’s start location
+-   Add a new game object and place it at the player's start location
 -   Add this GameObject to the `CharacterSpawner`'s `Positions` list.